nachoaldamav/hello-world/README.md

 This branch contains a classical React frontend and an Express.js API.
 They are deployed to Netlify and to a Virtual Machine using SSH.
 You can find the deployment configuration in:

-1. `netlify.toml` - To deploy the frontend into Netlify.
+1. `netlify.toml` - To deploy the frontend into Netlify. **Note:** Modify the API URL with your own one.
 2. `.github/workflows/main.yml` - To deploy the API to a virtual machine via SSH.

 **Note:** Make sure that you properly set up the environment variables for both the frontend and API.